About

 TTAB Decisions

-Your Foreign Trademark Priority Date Might Be Valid Even If Your Country Is Not in Any Treaty
+Your Foreign Trademark Priority Date Might Be Valid Even If Your Country Is Not in A Treaty with the U.S.

 A British Virgin Islands company claimed a 2021 priority date in a U.S. trademark dispute even though its home country is not party to any trademark treaty with the United States.
 The TTAB said the priority claim was valid.
 Here is why.